 Construction and traffic impacts

 During the construction process impacts such as noise, dust and construction vehicle movements would be assessed as part of future development applications and managed in accordance with an adopted Construction Management Plan.

 A Construction Management Plan would set out restrictions such as times for construction work, number of vehicle movements, and maximum decibel levels.

-In parallel with the State Government’s preparation of the Wilton Priority Growth Area – Land Use and Infrastructure Strategy, Bradcorp has been developing a concept for an additional ramp off the Hume Highway that would provide direct access to its land to the west of the Hume Highway for vehicles coming from the north.
+In parallel with the State Government’s preparation of the Wilton 2040 – A Plan for the Wilton Growth Area, Bradcorp has been developing a concept for an additional ramp off the Hume Highway that would provide direct access to its land to the west of the Hume Highway for vehicles coming from the north.

 This new “direct access ramp” would be an additional access to Bradcorp land for the construction of its first stage of development, enable improved access in the longer term to the amenities of the New Town and could provide a new access for traffic coming from the north to the Bingara Gorge community.

 The second feature of Bradcorp’s concept is to bring forward the delivery of the north facing ramp, which already forms part of the road network proposed for Wilton New Town, to align with the construction of the “direct access ramp”.